 If the jurors find enough evidence to believe that federal laws have been dismissal of the Challenge. broken, they will vote indictments.
 Then arrests will be made and trial The jury may complete its investigation of the demonstrations by the end of this week.
 Arrests would follow very soon after that.
-Accused officials would be tried under sections of the United States Code acy to deprive people of their constitutional rights.
+Accused officials would be tried under sections of the United States Code outlawing police brutality and conspiracy to deprive people of their constitutional rights.
 The maximum penalty under these sections is ten years in prison.

-Coleman Charge Is Manslaughter MONTGOMERY--Alabama Attorney and Selma demonstrations were or- General Richmond Flowers said last week he was "shocked and amazed" that the Lowndes County grand jury had not returned a first-degree murder indictment in the killing of Jonathan Da- Instead, the grand jury brought an indictment for manslaughter against Thomas L. Coleman, a special deputy sheriff in Lowndes.
+Coleman Charge MONTGOMERY--Alabama Attorney week he was "shocked and amazed" that the Lowndes County grand jury had not returned a first-degree murder indictment in the killing of Jonathan Da- Instead, the grand jury brought an indictment for manslaughter against Thomas L. Coleman, a special deputy sheriff in Lowndes.
 Daniels, a white theological student doing civil rights work in Lowndes County for the summer, was shot to death Aug.
 20 in Hayneville.
 Coleman was also indicted for assault and battery in the wounding of the Rev. Richard Morrisroe, who was badly injured in front of a grocery store when Daniels was killed.
 Flowers said he would take "all necessary steps to see that the accused is correctly and properly charged with first-degree murder."
 A first-degree murder indictment means the defendant is charged with intentionally killing someone, and with planning the murder beforehand.
 A manslaughter indictment means the defendant may not have intended to kill his victim, but his conduct was so negligent or reckless that he should have known death would result.
-Witnesses to Daniel's death said Coleman approached an integrated niels and Father Morrisroe. with the older people about how stories House Set to Dismiss BY RITA DERSHOWITZ WASHINGTON--Congress is refuswhich the Mississippians were not permitted to attend, the House Elections Subcommittee rejected the Mississippi lenge last Tuesday.
-The full House was The Mississippians and their sup- Several civil rights leaders, including Dr. Martin Luther King Jr. of SCLC, John Lewis of SNCC, and James Farmer of CORE, made a statement after the subcommittee announced its decision.
-They urged the House not to accept the subcommittee's verdict.
-At a rally for the Challenge, both Lewis and Farmer spoke of holding demonstrations before the Capitol. on technical grounds.
+Witnesses to Daniel's death said Coleman approached an integrated group with a shotgun and fired on Daniels and Father Morrisroe. with the older people about how stories House Set to Dismiss BY RITA DERSHOWITZ Representatives.

+Subcommittee rejected the Mississippi Several civil rights leaders, including Dr. Martin Luther King Jr. of SCLC, John Lewis of SNCC, and James Farmer of CORE, made a statement after the subcommittee announced its decision.
+At a rally for the Challenge, both Lewis and Farmer spoke of holding on technical grounds.